gokaykucuk/quotecommit/README.md

 # Usage

-Just navigate to directory and
+Just navigate to directory and use rhe command `gitqq`.
+If you also want to push what you've commited please add p as first argument.

+Ex: `gitqq p`

 # Interesting Note